-Designed and funded by Novartis Gene Therapies in partnership with experts.
+This webpage is intended for members of the UK general public.
+Designed and funded by Novartis in partnership with key experts.

 Visit your GP